IRL2/nanover-docs/source/tutorials/vrclient.rst

 * **Discover**: find all servers (using the default port) on the network and list them for the user to choose from
 * **Manual**: allow the user to specify the IP address and port of the server they wish to connect to and then, if found, connect to it

+Note that when using a VPN you cannot use the "Autoconnect" or "Discover" features.
+Instead, you must use the "Manual" option.

 |

 .. _vrclientinvrmenumainmenu: